 Shady presented himself to me close to the end of his life cycle, slowing his pace on my kitchen floor.
 I saw he was in agony, shaking and writhing; terrified of his own death it seemed.
 So, I propped up my index finger on the ground and he rested his wings heavily on it.
 He continued shaking a few more moments but then, suddenly, bounced off of my finger into a standing position; and he began to fly for me.
 His wings beat as fast as the wings of a hummingbird.
 He lifted his shoulders to and fro like a heron slowing itself to land on a piece of driftwood, and then like a duck that takes off from out of the water into the air.
 He even tried new ways of flying and became so excited, he did more and more tricks.
 What joy ignited in this little one!

 I couldn’t believe what I was seeing.
 He was so beautiful that I started to cry because I knew he was dying and I knew that he knew it too.
-And yet, he danced to his grave showing off what his little body had been capable of doing while he was alive.
+And yet, he danced merrily to his grave, showing off what his little body had been capable of doing while he was in his short prime.
 Then he slowed, now moving smoothly.
 I petted his wings and back and then I knelt down and kissed him goodbye.
 He died.
 I took this awesome picture of him.

 A dead shadfly has its wings together, lying on its side in a fetal position.
 Shady is standing upright and his wings are comfortably stretched out.
 He looks alive.
 He died the happiest shadfly in North Bay that night because he did not die alone.

 It is more important to revive the spirit of another in their last moments than at any other point in their lifetime.